 Again in 2013, a very unusual incident happened.
-I was coming back from Karjat late at night when a donor well-wisher friend of mine Ajay Shah told me that he had spotted a mentally ill destitute staying since many days near his building.
+I was coming back from Karjat late at night when a donor wellwisher friend of mine Ajay Shah told me that he had spotted a mentally ill destitute staying since many days near his building.
 It was late night and the building where Ajay Shah stayed was on my way home.
-I decided to pick up the destitute myself.
+I decided to rescue the destitute myself.
 It was dark.
 I was exhausted, and I helped him into my personal car without even giving him a second glance.
 He too did not utter a word.
 The mentally ill, like young non-verbal children, can sense a helping hand from far.
 Only when I reached Borivli (where my abode and private nursing home setup was) in Mumbai and saw the gentleman in proper light that I realized he was a foreigner.
 I was stumped.
 Anyway, since I had already escorted him to my Borivli setup, I decided to shelter him there only.
 He seemed to be speaking in a dialect which was similar to the Urdu/Arabic used by the Muslim community.
-In his case, I and my wife along with our Urdu speaking Social Worker, one Rehan Raza, had to put in a lot of ingenuity.
+In his case, I and my wife along with our Urdu speaking Social Worker, a Rehan Raza, had to put in a lot of ingenuity.
+Since we knew he could speak a language which sounded close to Arabic, my wife started telling him names of different countries around the globe with a major Arabic Muslim population and upon hearing Iran, his face lighted up.
 Finally, he actually drew a telephone, an aeroplane and a home in child-like art form on blank pieces of paper.
 And we joined the dots.
 He could write his name in broken English.
-Since we knew he could speak a language which sounded close to Arabic, we started telling him names of different countries around the globe with a major Arabic Muslim population and upon hearing Iran, his face lighted up.
-Slowly, he started improving with the anti-psychotic medication which we commonly used for schizophrenia.
-We wrote an official letter to the Iran Embassy and went over to them with his latest photographs, finally taking the recovered destitute to the Iranian Embassy wherein they established Iranian dialect bonding with him, took his fingerprints, and finally traced out his relatives.
+Slowly, he started improving.
+We finally took the recovered destitute to the Iranian Embassy wherein they established Iranian dialect bonding with him, took his fingerprints, and finally traced out his relatives.
 Phone call conversations established contact with his father, who was economically too weak to come down.
-With the collaboration between our NGO Shraddha Rehabilitation Foundation, the FRRO branch of the Mumbai Police (which deals with foreign visitors on Indian soil) and the Iran Embassy, finally he was technically deported from India.
+With collaboration of the FRRO branch of the Mumbai Police (which deals with foreign visitors on Indian soil) and the Iran Embassy, finally he was technically deported from India.
 Our social worker, the Mumbai Police and an official from Iran Embassy saw him off at the airport.
 Medicines were given to him for 3 months.
 His father received him in Teheran, Iran.
 It was a truly gratifying experience.
 True social work knew no territorial boundaries.